lucko/BungeeGuard/INSTALLATION.md

 #### If you are using Velocity

 1. Ensure you are using Velocity 1.1.0 or newer.
+(There is no need to install `BungeeGuard.jar` - it is built into Velocity already!)
 2. Set `player-info-forwarding-mode` to `"bungeeguard"` in `velocity.toml`, and make note of the `forwarding-secret`.
 This is the value used for the BungeeGuard token.
 If you have multiple proxies in your network, do this for each of them.
 4. Restart the proxy.